Fuhad/peer-assignment-repo/README.md

-# Peer-graded Assignment
+# My Peer-graded Assignment
-- The Date&Time at which make was run: Mon Nov 25 14:58:13 WAT 2019
+- The Date&Time at which make was run: Mon Nov 25 15:02:21 WAT 2019
 - The number of lines of code in *guessinggame.sh* is:
 30